Floflis/Floflis-DNA/README.md

 ## Updating

 Just download a new version, or pull with git.
-Then, re-run the previous command.
+Then, re-run the above command.
+It can also be updated if Dat protocol is installed.